Microbial biogeography: Directed panspermia

 Panspermia suggests that life can be distributed throughout outer space via comets, asteroids, and meteoroids.
 Panspermia assumes that life can survive the harsh space environment, which features vacuum conditions, intense radiation, extreme temperatures, and a dearth of available nutrients.
 Many microorganisms are able to evade such stressors by forming spores or entering a state of low-metabolic dormancy.
 Studies in microbial biogeography have even shown that the ability of microbes to enter and successfully emerge from dormancy when their respective environmental conditions are favorable contributes to the high levels of microbial biodiversity observed in almost all ecosystems.
 Thus microbial biogeography can be applied to panspermia as it predicts that microbes are able to protect themselves from the harsh space environment, know to emerge when conditions are safe, and also take advantage of their dormancy capability to enhance biodiversity wherever they may land.

 Directed panspermia is the deliberate transport of microorganisms to colonize another planet.
 If aiming to colonize an Earth-like environment, microbial biogeography can inform decisions on the biological payload of such a mission.
 In particular, microbes exhibit latitudinal ranges according to Rapoport's rule, which states that organisms living at lower latitudes (near the equator) are found within smaller latitude ranges than those living at higher latitudes (near the poles).
 Thus the ideal biological payload would include widespread, higher-latitude microorganisms that can tolerate of a wider range of climates.
 This is not necessarily the obvious choice, as these widespread organisms are also rare in microbial communities and tend to be weaker competitors when faced with endemic organisms.
 Still, they can survive in a range of climates and thus would be ideal for inhabiting otherwise lifeless Earth-like planets with uncertain environmental conditions.
 Extremophiles, although tough enough to withstand the space environment, may not be ideal for directed panspermia as any given extremophile species requires a very specific climate to survive.
-However, if the target was closer to Earth, such as a planet or moon in our Solar System, it may be possible to select a specific extremophile species for the well-defined target environment.
+However, if the target was closer to Earth, such as a planet or moon in the Solar System, it may be possible to select a specific extremophile species for the well-defined target environment.